 André Corboz (Geneva, 1928-2012) Swiss professor of History of architecture and History of urbanism mirrors the image of the twentieth century intellectual: journalist, poet, photographer, expert in various disciplines.
-He left to the Biblioteca dell'Accademia di architettura di Mendrisio his library, his personal and professional documents, the graphic and the photographic materials, currently collected under the inscription Fondo André Corboz.
+He bequeathed his personal and professional documents, his graphic and photographic materials and his library to the Academy of architecture Library in Mendrisio.
+These materials are currently collected under the common denomination "Fondo André Corboz".